 Andrew Taylor, The Spectator

-Hin myrku djúp, the Icelandic edition of Hidden Depths, has been shortlisted for the Iceland Noir Icepick Award for best translated crime fiction in Iceland.
+Hin myrku djúp, the Icelandic edition of Hidden Depths, was awarded the Iceland Noir Icepick Award for best translated crime fiction in Iceland.

 - It is also available for download in a Kindle eBook format.